-Yersinia pestis (formerly known as Bacillus pestis, then Pasteurella pestis) is a non-motile, facultatively anaerobic, intracellular, gram-negative member of the Enterobacteriaceae family.^{6,7} It has only one phage type, one serotype, and 3 biovars, each of which was responsible for one pandemic-Antiqua for the first, Medievalis for the second, and Orientalis for the third.3 New Orientalis ribotypes have been identified recently in Madagascar, Vietnam, and India.
-These, together with a burst of phenotypic and genetic diversity, raise concern about selective advantages that could make the plague difficult to control in the future.8
+Yersinia pestis (formerly known as Bacillus pestis, then Pasteurella pestis) is a non-motile, facultatively anaerobic, intracellular, gram-negative member of the Enterobacteriaceae family (Fig. 3).
+It has only one phage type, one serotype, and 3 biovars, each of which was responsible for one pandemic-Antiqua for the first, Medievalis the second, and Orientalis the third.
+New Orientalis ribotypes have been identified recently in Madagascar, Vietnam, and India which, along with a burst of phenotypic and genetic diversity, raise concern about selective advantages that could make the plague difficult to control in the future.
 Most Y. pestis virulence factors are encoded on three genus-specific plasmids, the products of which are variably expressed among the different Yersinia species and at different growth temperatures.
-These include proteins, which inhibit phagocytosis and release of proinflammatory cytokines, as well as those which induce apoptosis of macrophages.
-Other virulence factors include secreted toxins and a plasminogen activator, which promotes spread throughout the body.6
+These include proteins which inhibit phagocytosis and release of pro-inflammatory cytokines as well as those which induce apoptosis of macrophages.
+Other virulence factors include secreted toxins and a plasminogen activator which promotes spread throughout the body.
+6